 Justification of Red List Category

 This species is declining at a moderately rapid rate, qualifying the species as Near Threatened.
-Declines in the core population in Spain are largely responsible for overall declines however other populations have also reported declines, including in France where the population is declining moderately rapidly.
+Declines in the core population in Spain are largely responsible for overall declines, however other local populations have also reported declines.
 The drivers of the decline are not entirely clear but include habitat degradation and modification.
-Should the population be found to be declining more rapidly, the species would warrant uplisting to a higher threat category.

-Reasons for the recent Spanish decline are still unclear.
-It is vulnerable to severe winters, particularly in the northern part of its range (del Hoyo et al. 2006).
+In Spain, it is vulnerable to severe winters, particularly in the northern part of its range (del Hoyo et al. 2006).
 Cold spells in December 2001 and the winter of 2004-2005 and 2008-2009 caused high mortality in Spain (J. J. R. Encalado in litt.
 2007) and France respectively (Jiguet and Williamson 2013, A. Regos in litt.
 2016) , while the U.K. population was reduced to 11 pairs after the severe winter of 1962-1963 (del Hoyo et al. 2006) and again crashed in 2008 and 2010 following two cold winters (S. Wotton in litt.
 2016).
 Research shows that the species is able to recover following population crashes brought about by freezing conditions, however this recovery is much stronger on heathland than in neighbouring early-growth forest (Jiguet and Williamson 2013).
 Current and future climate change are expected to alter the species's distribution in the north of its range (Huntley et al. 2008, Bradbury et al. 2011, Barbet-Massin et al. 2012).
+For example, the species's breeding range in the U.K. have increased in line with climate predictions (Huntley et al. 2008, Keller et al. 2020).

 Conservation Actions Underway

 Bern Convention Appendix II.
 EU Birds Directive Annex I. CMS Appendix II.
-The species was uplisted to Endangered in France in 2016 (UICN France, MNHN, LPO, SEOF and ONCFS 2016).
-Population trends are monitored in parts of the species's range and it occurs in a number of protected areas.
+The species was uplisted to Endangered in France in 2016 (UICN France, MNHN, LPO, SEOF and ONCFS 2016), and is listed as Endangered on the national Spanish Red List (SEO/BirdLife 2021).
+Population trends are monitored in parts of the species' range and it occurs in a number of protected areas.
 In the UK the species is reliant on ongoing heathland management and restoration (S. Wotton in litt.
 2016).

 Text account compilers